AdobeDocs/experience-manager-cloud-service.es-ES/help/assets/add-assets.md

 > [!NOTE]
 >
-> Para cargar jerarquías de carpetas anidadas en AEM, consulte Carga [masiva de recursos](#bulk-upload).
+> Si necesita cargar jerarquías de carpetas anidadas en AEM, consulte Carga [masiva de recursos](#bulk-upload)

 <!-- #ENGCHECK I'm assuming this is no longer relevant....
 If yes, this should be removed#